Category: Trend Analysis

 It feels like progress.

-The result is slick analysis in search of a cause.
+The result is sophisticated analysis searching for a clear purpose.

-Most AI systems are based on data questions:
+Most AI systems are built around data questions, such as:

 • What happened?